Kriss213/vikings_bot/README.md

 # vikings_bot
-Vikings Bot adaptation for Master's thesis
+Vikings Bot adaptation for Master's thesis.

+See vikings_bot_bringup for launching.